-When it comes to shopping in Naha City, Kokusai Street might come to mind.
-It is always filled with many tourists, and souvenir shops and restaurants are located.
-If you want to go to find fancy or unique stuff, take a back street.
-Traditional and modern mixed folk craft shop, fancy cafe and stand-like coffee shop are all located on New Paradise Street behind Matsuo bus stop.
-You can see the different view than Kokusai Street.
+When it comes to shopping in Naha City, Kokusai Street features prominently.
+It is always filled with tourists, and has many souvenir shops and restaurants.
+If you want to go to find fancy or unique items head to the back streets.
+Traditional and modern mixed folk craft shops, fancy cafes and stand-like coffee shops are located on New Paradise Street behind the Matsuo bus stop.
+It is a place with a different feel to the nearby Kokusai Street.

-This is an izakaya on Kokusai Street to enjoy Okinawan cuisine, local sake Awamori, and listening to the traditional folk song performance.
-A performance by band members including singers takes the stage for 3 times a day, and requests from guests are also welcomed.
+This is an izakaya on Kokusai Street where you can enjoy Okinawan cuisine and the local sake Awamori while listening to traditional folk song performances.
+A performance by band members, including singers, takes the stage 3 times a night, and requests from guests are also welcomed.
 Lyrics of folk songs that represent Okinawa are displayed on tables, so you can take a look at them.
-You might get up and start dancing with guests and staff when you get excited!
+You might even get up and start dancing with guests and staff when you get excited!

 Izakaya “Zizake Yokocho” Official Website*Only in Japanese.